 Another quaint local gallery is the Federation Gallery run by the Toukley and District Art Society.
 You will find on exhibit paintings in water colour, oil, acrylic and pastel, along with hand painted porcelain and silk, craftworks and hand painted cards for all occasions.
 The gallery and art centre is also the tourist information centre for the area, where maps and local tourist information is available.
 The Gallery is open from Tuesday to Sunday 10am – 4pm.
 Opening hours may change on weekends during the winter.

-The gallery’s hosts a diverse program of local, national and international exhibitions.
-Many significant touring exhibitions also come through Australia's extensive network of regional and national galleries.
+The gallery’s hosts a diverse program of local, national and international exhibitions with many significant touring exhibitions.
 The gallery is open daily and admission is free.

-Voted one of the top 5 Central Coast Experiences and including over 20 Central Coast Artists, the 5 Lands Art Studios trailis a unique opportunity for art lovers to meet artists in their own space, talk to them about their practice and experience the process of making visual art in a variety of forms.
+Voted one of the top five Central Coast experiences and including over 20 Central Coast Artists, the 5 Lands Art Studios trail is a unique opportunity for art lovers to meet artists in their own space, talk to them about their practice and experience the process of making visual art in a variety of forms.
 The trail is not only an educational experience but also a great idea for a weekend getaway just over an hour from Sydney.

 On open studio weekends, look for the orange flags on display at all the open studios and signs leading the way.
-Purchases of artwork can be made directly from the artists. www.5landsartstudios.com, www.facebook.com/5landsartstudios/
+See their Facebook page.

 The Central Coast also has a growing multicultural community, with 12 percent of residents born overseas*.
 The most common languages other than English spoken at home being: Italian, Spanish, Filipino/Tagalog, Greek, German, and Cantonese.
 This cultural diversity only helps to enhance the richness to life on The Central Coast. * 2011 Census figures